brick/math/README.md

 **When a breaking change is introduced, a new `0.x` version cycle is always started.**

-It is therefore safe to lock your project to a given release cycle, such as `0.7.*`.
+It is therefore safe to lock your project to a given release cycle, such as `0.8.*`.

 If you need to upgrade to a newer release cycle, check the [release history](https://github.com/brick/math/releases) for a list of changes introduced by each further `0.x.0` version.

 ### Package contents

-This library provides the following public classes in the [Brick\Math](http://brick.io/math/namespace-Brick.Math.html) namespace:
+This library provides the following public classes in the `Brick\Math` namespace:

-- [BigNumber](http://brick.io/math/class-Brick.Math.BigNumber.html): base class for `BigInteger`, `BigDecimal` and `BigRational`
+- [BigNumber](https://github.com/brick/math/blob/0.8.0/src/BigNumber.php): base class for `BigInteger`, `BigDecimal` and `BigRational`
-- [BigInteger](http://brick.io/math/class-Brick.Math.BigInteger.html): represents an arbitrary-precision integer number.
+- [BigInteger](https://github.com/brick/math/blob/0.8.0/src/BigInteger.php): represents an arbitrary-precision integer number.
-- [BigDecimal](http://brick.io/math/class-Brick.Math.BigDecimal.html): represents an arbitrary-precision decimal number.
+- [BigDecimal](https://github.com/brick/math/blob/0.8.0/src/BigDecimal.php): represents an arbitrary-precision decimal number.
-- [BigRational](http://brick.io/math/class-Brick.Math.BigRational.html): represents an arbitrary-precision rational number (fraction).
+- [BigRational](https://github.com/brick/math/blob/0.8.0/src/BigRational.php): represents an arbitrary-precision rational number (fraction).
-- [RoundingMode](http://brick.io/math/class-Brick.Math.RoundingMode.html): holds constants for the [rounding modes](http://brick.io/math/class-Brick.Math.RoundingMode.html).
+- [RoundingMode](https://github.com/brick/math/blob/0.8.0/src/RoundingMode.php): holds constants for the rounding modes.

-And the following exceptions in the [Brick\Math\Exception](http://brick.io/math/namespace-Brick.Math.Exception.html) namespace:
+And the following exceptions in the `Brick\Math\Exception` namespace:

-- [MathException](https://github.com/brick/math/blob/master/src/Exception/MathException.php): base class for all exceptions
+- [MathException](https://github.com/brick/math/blob/0.8.0/src/Exception/MathException.php): base class for all exceptions
-- [DivisionByZeroException](https://github.com/brick/math/blob/master/src/Exception/DivisionByZeroException.php): thrown when a division by zero occurs
+- [DivisionByZeroException](https://github.com/brick/math/blob/0.8.0/src/Exception/DivisionByZeroException.php): thrown when a division by zero occurs
-- [IntegerOverflowException](https://github.com/brick/math/blob/master/src/Exception/IntegerOverflowException.php): thrown when attempting to convert a too large `BigInteger` to `int`
+- [IntegerOverflowException](https://github.com/brick/math/blob/0.8.0/src/Exception/IntegerOverflowException.php): thrown when attempting to convert a too large `BigInteger` to `int`
-- [NumberFormatException](https://github.com/brick/math/blob/master/src/Exception/NumberFormatException.php): thrown when parsing a number string in an invalid format
+- [NumberFormatException](https://github.com/brick/math/blob/0.8.0/src/Exception/NumberFormatException.php): thrown when parsing a number string in an invalid format
-- [RoundingNecessaryException](https://github.com/brick/math/blob/master/src/Exception/RoundingNecessaryException.php): thrown when the result of the operation cannot be represented without explicit rounding
+- [RoundingNecessaryException](https://github.com/brick/math/blob/0.8.0/src/Exception/RoundingNecessaryException.php): thrown when the result of the operation cannot be represented without explicit rounding

 ### Overview